pjlintw/tf-transformer/README.md

 Noticed: 3000 exampels were used for my experiement.
 Dataset is not provided.

 For training the model, source and target examples should be provided in `data/src.train.example.txt` and `data/tgt.train.example.txt`.
-Each source example is corresponding to same index of target file.
+Each source example is corresponding to same index in the target file.

 In the reconstruction task, the encoder produces a low-dimension representation by taking source example.
 The decoder try to reconstruct original sentence by recieved the low-dimension code and target example.